 Average settlement amounts between $300,000 and $500,000 would not be a surprise in these cases.
 A jury payout should a Belviq lawsuit go to verdict successfully would likely be in the millions.

 Contact Miller & Zois About a Belviq Lawsuit

 If you took Belviq for 12 months or longer and have subsequently been diagnosed with colon cancer, pancreatic cancer, or lung cancer you might qualify for a Belviq lawsuit.
-Our dangerous drug lawyers at currently looking for new Belviq cases, contact us online or call at 800-553-8082 for a free consultation.
+Our dangerous drug lawyers are looking for new Belviq cases, contact us online or call 800-553-8082 for a free consultation.